-The US restaurant industry is huge and diverse.
-But guess what?
-Only a tiny percentage of restaurants actually dominate the market.
+The US restaurant industry is very diverse, however, only a small percentage of restaurants actually dominate the market.

-According to Tarci’s research, out of the approximately one million restaurants in the US, a mere 3% have three or more locations.
-That means most restaurants are independent and have to fight for every customer.
+Most restaurants are independent and have to fight for every customer!
+In fact, according to Tarci’s research, out of the approximately one million restaurants in the US, 3% have three or more locations.

-Now, why does this matter to you?
-Well, if you’re offering services or products to small and medium-sized businesses (SMBs) in the restaurant industry, it’s a big deal.
+If you are offering services or products to small and medium-sized businesses (SMBs) in the restaurant industry, then this is relevant to you!

 Why Are Most US Restaurants Single-Unit Operations?